Opposition accuses UK govt of sleaze amid lobbying scandal - WTMJ

 Greensill Capital was given a lucrative role in “supply chain finance” arrangements that saw it pay contractors on behalf of the government before being reimbursed by the Treasury.
 The system was designed to expedite payments to contractors, including pharmacies supplying the National Health Service, but critics say the government should just have paid the contractors directly.

-Cameron worked as a part-time adviser to Greensill after he left office and held shares in the company.
+Cameron worked as a part-time adviser to Greensill starting in 2018, after he left office, and held shares in the company.

 On Tuesday it emerged that a senior civil servant, Bill Crothers, began working as a part-time adviser to Greensill’s board in September 2015, two months before he left his job as the government’s chief commercial officer — in charge of government purchasing.